Which chicken breed is better to keep for business?

 In most cases, the local breed may be selected by local people for desirable traits in its lived region but did not have economically competitive to exotic breed for large scale production.
 This case may not be true for all regions.

 If you don’t want your customers to complain that your kienyeji is just like broilers choose your feeding programme carefully.
 Do not feed your kienyeji on broiler finishers so that they can grow faster.
 If you do, they will grow faster but they will not develop the meat firmness that makes indigenous chicken attractive to consumers.

-Keeping a healthy flock by managing disease in the farm.
-The healthier the chicken the faster the grow.
+Keeping a healthy flock by managing the disease on the farm.
+The healthier the chicken the faster the growth.
 Also the skin and meat colour will look attractive.

 Do not forget also that some of your customers are shifting to indigenous breeds because of the notion that they feed on fewer antibiotics and so can be considered to be organic and sustainably raised.